Nico070707/Nico070707/README.md

 Nico070707/Nico070707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-corpus_embeddings = model.encode(corpus, convert_to_tensor=True)
-sentence = "I like Javascript because I can build web applications" sentence_embedding = model.encode(sentence, convert_to_tensor=True)
+corpus = ("I Like Python because I can build AI applications", "I like Python because I can do data analytics", corpus_embeddings = model.encode(corpus, convert_to_tensor=True) sentence = "I like Javascript because I can build web applications" sentence_embedding = model.encode(sentence, convert_to_tensor=True)